abstractqqq/dsds/README.md

 # Why is this package dependent on Sklearn?

 As of 0.0.34, the package does not explicitly rely on Scikit-learn any more.
-The only modelled "feature_importance" the package will accept is LightGBM, which is an optional dependency.
+The only model-dependent "feature_importance" the package will use is LightGBM, which is an optional dependency.

 # Why not write more in Rust?